-In Hadfield, 30% of households are made up of couples with children compared with 27% in the City of Moreland.
+In Hadfield, 30% of households were made up of couples with children in 2011, compared with 27% in the City of Moreland.

 Hadfield's household and family structure is one of the most important demographic indicators.
 It reveals the area's residential role and function, era of settlement and provides key insights into the level of demand for services and facilities as most are related to age and household types.